 Fentanyl is highly potent; whether you use it with a prescription or not, you are bound to get addicted.
 Being the strongest opioid, Fentanyl has similar effects to Heroin, and this makes it as a common filler for dealers who are looking to retain their customers.
 By so doing, dealers expose users to the effects of Fentanyl without the users’ knowledge.
 This presents a problem to the addicted and also to clinics since they will be treating something whose existence they do not know.

-Addiction develops over a period; the user abuses the drug and develops tolerance which means they will need a Fentanyl overdose to get the same high.
-As a user aims to get the initial feeling of using Fentanyl, they use a higher dose every time, and this makes the addiction even worse and can quickly lead to a fatal overdose.
+Addiction develops over a period; the user abuses the drug and develops tolerance which means they will need a higher Fentanyl dose to get the same high.
+As a user aims to get the initial feeling of using Fentanyl, they use a higher dose, and this makes the addiction even worse and can quickly lead to a fatal overdose.

 Symptoms of Fentanyl Abuse and Addiction

-Besides the Fentanyl effects above, users will experience Fentanyl withdrawal symptoms when they stop taking the drug.
+Fentanyl users may experience withdrawal symptoms when they stop taking the drug.
 These symptoms are an indication that a user is now addicted to the drug.
 They include:

 - Slowed breathing